jmiszczak/matthew_reduction_game/README.md

 where the parameter `nagents` is used to define a number of agents in the network.
 Please note tha only equal difference methods (i.e. uniform) is used for this case.

 In all case simulation is executed using parallel capabilities of Mesa library.
-The number of cored ussed in the simulation is controlled by the `nr_processes` parameter of `BatchRunnerMP` class.
+The number of cored used in the simulation is controlled by the `nr_processes` parameter of `BatchRunnerMP` class.

 ## Package organization and installation